 I kind of stumbled into this story, if I remember correctly.
 I wanted to write a story on Mears, the defending champion, but he wasn’t readily available to the media.
 Through his media relations rep, though, he allowed a select group of reporters to interview him in his garage one practice day.
 I kind of crashed the party and came out with a story.

-Twenty years later, I interviewed Mears at the Speedway for a One on One episode.
+Twenty years later, I interviewed Mears at the Speedway for the One on One episode available elsewhere on this site.
 He was as gracious as he could possibly be, as I detail in the intro to that podcast.
 He was a gracious competitor, too, unsullied by ego and anger.
-He’s one of the few high-level athletes mature enough to go out on his own terms, before he declined too far.
+He’s one of the few high-level athletes mature enough to go out on his own terms before he declined too far.

 (c) 1989 The Journal-Gazette, Fort Wayne, IN.
 Reprinted with permission

 The most successful racer at the Indianapolis 500 doesn’t talk with a Texas drawl and cuss out everyone who crosses him.

 He doesn’t look like he was born and bred in Hollywood, and he hasn’t appeared on Miami Vice or “Late Night with David Letterman.”

 He doesn’t have a dad who raced here, nor a son, although his brother did for awhile.

 He’s not a dazzling young upstart making a splash, nor is he a grizzled veteran hanging on to the last threads of his legend’s coattails.

 He’s not a hard-luck story, but he hasn’t been particularly lucky, either.
 In fact, he’s faced near-tragedy.